tomara-x/quartz/README.md

     - same as branch() but sum
 - `product()`
     - same as branch() but
-- `swap(usize, usize)` (non-negative numbers)
+- `swap()`
     - inputs: `0 -> 1`
-    - swap the node without resetting the graph. arity of input node must match the ins/outs specified in the op string for the swapping to work. e.g. `swap(2,1)` will accept nodes with 2 inputs and 1 output and swaps them in place
+    - swap the node without resetting the graph if arity is identical. connecting a different arity will reset the graph
 - `out()` `dac()`
     - inputs: `0 -> 1`
     - output given node to speakers (node must have 1 or 2 outputs)